Filing a Report with SU Police

 Remember that the police are there to help you, and you can take your time in telling your story.
 The police officer understands you are probably very upset and confused and will try to make you as comfortable as possible, given the circumstances.
 That’s another reason having a friend and/or an SU counselor there can be helpful.

 When you file the report, it is important that you are accurate in each statement that you make to law enforcement officials.
-Inaccurate or incorrect information may cause the officers to follow false leads, wasting time and hurting your credibility as a witness.
+Inaccurate or incorrect information may cause the officers to follow false leads.
 If you are not certain of something, be sure to say so.
 If you do not know something exactly, describe it in the best detail you can.
 Remember, the officers are not there to judge you – their intention is to investigate a crime.
 It is also important to describe what sexual acts were forced upon you; this can mean the difference between an assault versus an attempted assault charge.
 You need to tell the whole story even though you might be embarrassed.
 Remember, it is not your fault that these things happened – it is the fault of the perpetrator!

 What are my options in terms of pressing charges?